MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/iscsi/iscsi-boot-overview.md

 A network adapter is not required for this scenario, and a software boot loader can be used \(such as iPXE open source boot firmware\).

 ## <a name="BKMK_SOFT"></a>Software requirements
 iSCSI Target Server can be installed as part of the File and iSCSI Services role service in Server Manager.

+> [!NOTE]
+> Booting Nano Server from iSCSI (either from the Windows iSCSI Target Server, or a 3rd party target implementation) is not supported.

 For automation, you can use the corresponding Windows PowerShell cmdlets.